A Short Career Summary

 Mark is a high school dropout who began doing research in biology in college and went on to complete a PhD at Harvard, studying under the poet-laureate of conservation, Edward O. Wilson.
 To document the social behavior of Asian ants for his graduate research he learned photography, and his very first images were published in National Geographic magazine.

-A Narrative Account of a Career
+A Longer, Narrative Account of a Career

 I have always been a biologist.
 The storyteller emerged later.